 Almost all applications for postgraduate study at Cambridge are processed centrally by the Board of Graduate Studies, which provides a helpful overview of the Graduate Admissions process, including entrance requirements.
+It is the Department or Faculty to which you apply that makes the decision whether to recommend you for a place on your chosen course.

 Applications for the PGCE are handled by different national bodies, depending on the route chosen.
 See the Faculty of Education website for further details.